Intuitive Surgical Inc (ISRG)'s Winning Formula: Financial Metri

 Financial Strength Breakdown

-Intuitive Surgical Inc's Financial Strength rating is impeccable, with a perfect score of 10/10.
-This reflects the company's resilience against financial volatility and its prudent management of the capital structure.
-With no long-term debt, Intuitive Surgical Inc's Interest Coverage ratio is significantly high, aligning with Benjamin Graham's preference for companies with an interest coverage ratio of at least 5.
-The Altman Z-Score of 32.74 further underscores the company's strong defense against financial distress, while a Debt-to-Revenue ratio of 0 highlights its strategic handling of debt and solidifies its financial health.
+According to the Financial Strength rating, Intuitive Surgical Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
+With an Interest Coverage ratio significantly high due to no long-term debt, the company aligns with Benjamin Graham's preference for an interest coverage ratio of at least 5.
+Furthermore, with an Altman Z-Score of 33.8, Intuitive Surgical Inc exhibits a strong defense against financial distress, highlighting its robust financial stability.
+The company's strategic handling of debt, with a Debt-to-Revenue ratio of 0, solidifies its financial health.

 Profitability Rank Breakdown